AudioKit/AudioKit/README.md

 AudioKit is an audio synthesis, processing, and analysis platform for iOS, macOS (including Catalyst), and tvOS.

-## Installation via Swift Package Manager
+## Installation

 To add AudioKit to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
 Enter `https://github.com/AudioKit/AudioKit` for the URL.
 Check the use branch option and enter `v5-main` or `v5-develop`.

-Installing AudioKit via Cocoapods was supported through AudioKit 4, and will be reintroduced when AudioKit 5 is officially released.
+Installing AudioKit via Cocoapods was supported through AudioKit 4, and will be reintroduced if necessary.

 ## Documentation